zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Improvements and New features are listed after the bug fixes.

-Full documentation is not yet available.
-(This is by design.)
-Full feature freeze will only occur when we go to beta.
-In the meantime, the doc directory and the doc\sql.extensions directory have some raw documentation on how to use some of the new features.
+We are in the process of documenting the new features and you can read more about them in the release notes.

 Installation
 ============

-A binary installer will not be available before beta 1.
+Binary installation package are available, but they do not yet support multiple service instance installation.
+Neither are they fully 64-bit ready.
+The known limitations are discussed in installation_readme.txt.

-Please use the install_<server>.bat batch file to install this package.
-There is more info on manual installation in doc\install_windows_manually.txt
+You can also use the zip packages to install Firebird manually.
+There is more info on manual installation in doc\install_windows_manually.txt.

 Reporting Bugs